-- Pre-Approval: Your mortgage loan originator reviews your Credit, Income and Asset documents, should you choose to provide them, for a solid mortgage Pre-Approval.
-It will be subject to an executed contract, acceptable appraisal, survey, clear title and final underwriting approval.
+- Pre-Qualification: Your mortgage loan originator reviews your Credit, Income and Asset documents, should you choose to provide them, for a solid mortgage Pre-Qualification.

 - Your loan originator also assists you in selecting & locking-in the best loan program and interest rate for you.
 This single decision could potentially save you thousands of dollars throughout the term of your loan.

 - Your originator will provide you with a clear & concise Loan Estimate of settlement charges to be expected at closing.

 - They will keep you informed of your loan status throughout the entire process.

 - A good loan officer also keeps your Real Estate Agent and the Listing Agent informed of your loan progress (Note: your personal information is always kept confidential between you, The King Team, Highlands Residential Mortgage and our investors; only the progress of your loan is shared).

 - And most importantly, your residential mortgage loan originator makes sure your loan closes on time!

-- Make sure you are Pre-Approved as early as possible.
+- Make sure you are Pre-Qualified as early as possible.
 This will put the power of financing behind you so you can concentrate on selecting your home.
-Listing realtors will not accept an offer without a pre-approval letter.
-See our Loan Checklist for documents to send to your loan officer for a 4-hour Pre-Approval.
+Listing realtors will not accept an offer without being Pre-Qualified.
+See our Loan Checklist for documents to send to your loan officer for a Pre-Qualification.

 - In order to keep things going smoothly, provide the documentation requested by your Loan Officer and/or Loan Processor as soon as possible.
 By doing so, many of the details are taken care of early in the process so you can comfortably concentrate on any last-minute details that require your attention regarding your new home purchase.